Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 Here the dynamical solution is still quantitatively close to the final sub-extremal Reissner-Nordstr{\"o}m-de Sitter black hole, in the sense that $\varpi$ converges to $\varpi_+$ and $Q$ converges to $Q_+$ at an exponential rate.
 However, due to the non-zero value of $\beta$ (which distinguishes $\gamma$ from a curve of constant radius), we lose decay with respect to the no-shift region.
 Also, although this region is delimited by a curve of constant area-radius only in the past, the function $r$ is still bounded away from zero for $v_1$ large.

 Some technical difficulties, which were absent in the uncharged $\Lambda>0$ case and in the charged $\Lambda=0$ case, arise in this region.
 Differently from \cite{CGNS2} and \cite{CGNS4}, we cannot directly apply BV estimates (originally presented in \cite{Dafermos_2005_uniqueness}) on the quantities $D_u \phi$ and $\partial_v \phi$, due to new terms in equations \eqref{dutheta} and \eqref{dvzeta} that were absent in the uncharged case.
 We then prove the results by bootstrap, similarly to the procedure followed in the redshift region, where now we close the bootstrap inequalities by exploiting the smallness of $r - r_{-}$.
-The procedure differs from the bootstrap technique used in \cite{VdM1}, since in our case we cannot take $N \epsilon$ large (where $N$ and $\epsilon = \epsilon(N)$ are defined in the no-shift region) to improve our inequalities.
-Indeed, since the no-shift region in the current case is enclosed between two curves of constant area-radius, we have that $N \epsilon = R- Y$.
+The procedure differs from the bootstrap technique used in \cite{VdM1}, since the approximations of the $v$ coordinate used there give rise to exponential errors that cannot be removed\footnote{Notice that that the same problem occurred in the no-shift region of section \ref{sec:NR}.
+However, these error terms could be controlled due to \eqref{noshift_v_final}.} using the smallness of $r- r_{-}$, see also section \ref{subsec:review_work}.

 A prominent role in the proof is played by $\mathcal{C}_s$, a function in both the $u$ and $v$ coordinates that we define and that determines the exponential decay of the main quantities.
-This function replaces the linear function $v \mapsto c(s)v$ of the previous regions.
+This function is positive in the early blueshift region\footnote{It is not necessarily positive to the future of this region, but this will not be a problem, see already section \ref{section:lateblueshift}.} and replaces the linear function $v \mapsto c(s)v$ of the previous regions.
 The aim of $\mathcal{C}_s$ is to interpolate between the exponential decay known along the curve $\Gamma_Y$ (see proposition \ref{prop: noshift}) and the one expected along $\gamma$ (see \cite{CGNS4}), so that the function $|\nu| \exp (-\mathcal{C}_s)$, appearing in many integral estimates, is monotonically increasing in $v$.
 In particular, $\mathcal{C}_s$ is chosen in such a way that it is monotonic in both coordinates, so that the main integral estimates of this region can be achieved similarly to the ones of the redshift and no-shift regions.